beatriznegreiros/fuzzycorr/README.md

 ## Fuzzy Map Comparison for Numerical Model Validation
 ---
-This repository contains the work developed during a Master Thesis on fuzzy map comparison methods to assess the performance of hydro-morphodynamic models.
+This repository contains the work developed during a Master Thesis on fuzzy map comparison methods to assess the performance of hydro-morphodynamic numerical models.

 Further improvements are being done and the final code will be available at the end of October.